 Findings suggestive of heritable colorectal cancer risk are termed "red flags" and direct the healthcare provider to probe further.
-One red flag is a personal history of colon cancer diagnosed before 60 years of age or endometrial cancer diagnosed before 50 years of age [87; 88].
+One red flag is a personal history of colon cancer diagnosed before 60 years of age or endometrial cancer diagnosed before 50 years of age [88; 89].
 Early age at diagnosis suggests that genetic factors are playing a strong role in the development of disease.

 A family history of colon or endometrial cancer diagnosed before 50 years of age is another red flag.
 Early age at diagnosis of cancer in a closely related family member suggests that genetic factors are playing a role in the development of disease, and these factors can be passed on to other relatives.
-If multiple family members have been diagnosed with colorectal cancer, or other Lynch/hereditary nonpolyposis colorectal cancer (HNPCC)-related cancers, this strongly suggests genetic factors are increasing individual cancer risks, especially among first-degree relatives [87; 88].
+If multiple family members have been diagnosed with colorectal cancer, or other Lynch/hereditary nonpolyposis colorectal cancer (HNPCC)-related cancers, this strongly suggests genetic factors are increasing individual cancer risks, especially among first-degree relatives [88; 89].

 One to two polyps in a lifetime is common, but more than 10 in a lifetime is unusual and suggests genetic contribution.
 Polyposis is associated with increased colorectal cancer risk.
-In addition, diagnosis of two or more Lynch/HNPCC-associated cancers suggests an inherited mutation, increasing the overall risk for cancer in different organs.
+In addition, diagnosis of two or more Lynch/HNPCC-associated cancers suggests an inherited mutation, increasing the overall risk for cancer in different organs [88].

 Past diagnosis of Lynch/HNPCC, FAP, or other inherited cancer syndrome in a family member is another risk factor.
 Many of these conditions are inherited in a dominant pattern, but not everyone who inherits gene mutations for these conditions develops cancer.
 Therefore, a diagnosis of HNPCC in a grandparent may be relevant to the patient.
+HNPCC carries a lifetime risk of developing colorectal cancer between 30% and 72% [88].